Blackpink: Endorsements

-Blackpink have acquired numerous endorsement deals in various industries throughout their career.
-Globally, Blackpink were ambassadors for Kia Motors, which also served as title sponsor for the group's In Your Area World Tour.
+Blackpink has acquired numerous endorsement deals in various industries throughout their career.
+Globally, the group members were ambassadors for Kia Motors, which also served as the title sponsor for the group's In Your Area World Tour.
 In North America, Blackpink partnered with toy company Jazwares to create a collection of dolls styled in outfits from their music videos, as well as other collectible toy lines.
-In June 2020, Blackpink collaborated with ZEPETO, a South Korean 3D avatar service operated by Naver Z, to offer fans characters that correspond to each member that allow fans to see the characters sing and dance, as well as take pictures together on the app.
+In June 2020, they collaborated with Zepeto, a South Korean 3D avatar service operated by Naver Z, to offer fans characters that correspond to each member that allow fans to see the characters sing and dance, as well as take pictures together on the app.
 Blackpink's virtual fan-sign event on the app was popular among international fans, with the service surpassing 30 million participants as of September 11, 2020, and the number of new users increasing by 300,000 following the release of the "Ice Cream" dance performance video.
-Additionally, the group also teamed up with the popular battle royale game PUBG Mobile to release collaborative content and events within the game.
+The group also teamed up with the popular battle royale game PUBG Mobile to release collaborative content and events within the game.
+In July 2025, they partnered with French football club Paris Saint-Germain to launch a limited-edition collection featuring co-branded apparel, released ahead of the group's Paris concerts during their Deadline World Tour.